Arunachal chief minister’s threat to remove Chakmas and Hajongs is the long tail of the Assam Accord

 Assam Accord

 Eventually, on August 15, 1985, the Assam Accord was signed between the government of India and the leaders of the Assam Movement.
 The Accord promised to “protect, preserve and promote the culture, social, linguistic identity and heritage of the Assamese people.”
-The year 1971 was agreed the benchmark: anyone from Bangladesh who had entered Assam after the start of the Bangladesh Liberation War could be deported.
+The year 1971 was agreed as the benchmark: anyone from Bangladesh who had entered Assam after the start of the Bangladesh Liberation War could be deported.

 The Assamese movement has had an influence on all of the North East and overshadowed the long history of coexistence among the region’s myriad ethnic groups.
 As a consequence, the region has experienced several ethnic conflicts.
 Among them: in Manipur between Nagas and Kukis, and Nagas and Meiteis; in Assam between Karbis and Kacharis, and Kacharis and Hmars; in Mizoram, between Mizos and Brus, and Mizos and Chakmas; in Tripura between tribals and Bengalis.